Tiny-Pickles/NativeGone/README.md

 ## NativeGone Project Timeline: ##
 *This timeline is subjected to change in the future*

-Generally order for Large Milestones within my Project
+General order for Large Milestones within my Project
 1. ArcGIS Map layers
 2. Timeline of Significant Events